Akinori-F-Ebihara/LLLR_toymodel/README.md

 - cuDNN 7.6.4.38

 ## Tutorial
+The structure of this repo is inherited from [the original SPRT-TANDEM code](https://github.com/TaikiMiyagawa/SPRT-TANDEM).
+For the details, see the README of the original code.
 - To train the MLP, use train_MLP.py.
 To change parameters including weights for the LLLE and CE-loss, modify .yaml files under the config folder.

 - To visualize the example results, use example_results/plot_example_runs.ipynb.
 Also see the plot below.